easybuilders/easybuild/docs/Common-toolchains.rst

 Definition and motivation
 -------------------------

-Picking a compiler toolchain to use is one of the first things you (need) to do when starting to use EasyBuild.
+Picking a :ref:`compiler toolchain <toolchains>` to use is one of the first things you (need to) do when starting to use EasyBuild.
 This can be a daunting task, since a whole bunch of toolchains and different toolchain versions are readily available in EasyBuild.
 It may be difficult to determine which toolchain would be most rewarding to use, in terms of stability, performance of the resulting binaries and readily available easyconfig files.